aschahal/Portfolio/src/pages/assets/talks/uxdesign.md

 - Used technical mindset to understand mordern development technologies

 - Researching, assisting, & learning various industry trends, creating prototypes, and testing designs for cohesive designs.
-  Conducted user research through surverys, and usability testing to infrom design descisions and enhance user-centered product development.
+  Conducted user research through surveys, and usability testing to inform design decisions and enhance user-centered product development.

 - Collaboration with developers, designers, and product teams to create user-centered solutions.